antonregis/sprint3.nunit/README.md

 - Resource Manager

 **TASKS:**
 - Created test tonditions, test cases and test steps as basis for manual testing and automation testing.
-I created only the ones allocated to me (please see 'Mars Test Conditions and Cases .xlsx').
+I created only the ones allocated to me (please see 'Sprint3 - Manual Testing.xlsx').
 - NUnit (using Page Factory)

 **GROUP MEMBERS:**